Congenital Sucrase-Isomaltase Deficiency (CSID)

 What can I feed my child who has just been diagnosed with CSID?

 We have collected as much data as possible from other parents who have children with CSID.
 With this information, a dietician at the University of Washington was consulted, and subsequently we have developed a diet that seems to work for Groups A, B and C that eliminates the child's symptoms.
-Please refer to our Stabilizing Diet under Menu Plans.
-One of our mothers in the New Zealand/Australia area with children in Group D. painstakingly kept records of her children and supplied us with her diet that we have successfully used with other children from the same group.
+Please refer to the Induction Diet.
+Several mothers in the New Zealand/Australia areas with children in Phenotype D painstakingly kept records of her children and supplied us with her diet that we have successfully used with other children from the same phenotype.

 The literature suggests copper malabsorption may be an issue for children with CSID, what is copper malabsorption?